Cathedral of St. Mary of the Assumption (Trenton, New Jersey): St. Mary of the Assumption Church

-The Rev. Anthony Smith purchased the property on which St. Mary's Cathedral now sits in 1865 from Dr. Jacob Quick.
-The location had been a part of the battlefield during the Battle of Trenton in the American Revolutionary War.
-A historical marker on the rectory identifies the location as the place where Hessian Commander Col. Johann Gottlieb Rall died on December 27, 1776.
+Reverend Anthony Smith purchased the property on which St. Mary's Cathedral now sits in 1865 from Dr. Jacob Quick.
+The location had been a part of the battlefield during the 1776 Battle of Trenton in the American Revolutionary War.
+A historical marker on the rectory identifies the location where the Hessian commander, Colonel Johann Gottlieb Rall, died on December 27, 1776.

-St. Mary's was the second Catholic parish established in Trenton after St. John's, which was located on the present site of Sacred Heart Church on South Broad Street.
-Ground was broken for the parish church on April 23, 1866, and it was dedicated on January 1, 1871, by Bishop James Roosevelt Bayley of Newark.
+St. Mary's was the second Catholic parish established in Trenton.
+The groundbreaking for St. Mary's Church was held on April 23, 1866; it was dedicated on January 1, 1871, by Bishop James Roosevelt Bayley of Newark.
 The spire was completed in 1879 by Joseph Trier, a Trenton contractor, as the tallest church spire in the state at that time.
-The clock in the tower was built by the Seth Thomas Clock Company for the Paris Exposition of 1878, where it served as the official time piece.
+The tower clock was originally built by the Seth Thomas Clock Company for the Paris Exposition of 1878, where it served as the official timepiece.

+First Cathedral of St. Mary of the Assumption

 The Diocese of Trenton was established by Pope Leo XIII on August 2, 1881.
 St. Mary's Church was chosen to be the cathedral of the new diocese.
-Bishop Michael J. O'Farrell was consecrated on Cardinal John McCloskey at St. Patrick's Cathedral in New York City and enthroned in St. Mary's on November 17, 1881.
+Bishop Michael J. O'Farrell was consecrated by Cardinal John McCloskey at St. Patrick's Cathedral in New York City and enthroned in St. Mary's on November 17, 1881.

 The gymnasium and convent were built around 1900.
-A new large Casavant Brothers organ was installed in 1948.
+A new large Casavant Brothers organ was installed in the cathedral in 1948.

-The spire removed in 1956 due to danger of collapse.
-A couple of months later the cathedral itself and the attached rectory were destroyed in a fire on March 14, 1956.
-The cathedral rector, Msgr.
-Richard T. Crean, and housekeepers Mary Brennan and Mary Donnellan were killed in the fire.
-The present cathedral church was dedicated three years later on March 14, 1959, by Bishop George W. Ahr at a Pontifical Mass celebrated by Newark Archbishop Thomas A. Boland.
+The diocese removed the spire from the cathedral in early 1956 due to danger of collapse.
+The cathedral itself and the attached rectory were destroyed in a fire on March 14, 1956.
+The cathedral rector, Monsignor Richard T. Crean, and two housekeepers died in the fire.

+Second Cathedral of St. Mary of the Assumption

+The second St. Mary's Cathedral was dedicated on March 14, 1959, by Bishop George W. Ahr at a pontifical mass celebrated by Newark Archbishop Thomas A. Boland.
 The attached rectory was completed at the same time.

 Architecture

-The exterior of the present St. Mary's Cathedral is composed of Mount Airy granite.
+The exterior of the second St. Mary's Cathedral is composed of Mount Airy granite.
 The structure is a Modern interpretation of the Romanesque style.
-The corner tower rises to a height of 98 ft.
-The former cathedral tower held ten bells of various sizes and tones.
-While they were warped and blackened by the fire, they were restored and rehung in the present cathedral tower.
-They are played electronically from a keyboard that is located near the organ.
-The clock, which was also in the former cathedral, was restored and put in the present cathedral.
-Its original mechanism was controlled by weights and pulleys and it too is now operated electrically.
-Other elements from the former cathedral that were incorporated into the present cathedral include the bronze doors, the altar rails and parts of the original stained glass windows.
+Its bell tower rises to a height of 98 ft.

+The bell tower of the first cathedral held ten bells of different sizes and tones.
+Warped and blackened by the fire in 1956, the diocese restored and rehung them in the bell tower of the second cathedral.
+The operator plays them with an electronic keyboard near the pipe organ.

+The diocese also restored the clock from the first cathedral, installing it in the second cathedral.
+Its original mechanism, controlled by weights and pulleys, was replaced with an electrical system.
+The diocese also reused the bronze doors, altar rails and some of the stained glass windows in the second cathedral.

-The façade features statues of the Twelve Apostles.
+The cathedral exterior façade features statues of the Twelve Apostles.